oar-team/batsim/doc/profiles.md

 ### Parameters
 - ``bytes_to_read``: the amount of bytes to read from the PFS to each nodes.
 - ``bytes_to_write``: the amount of bytes to write to the PFS from each nodes.
 - ``storage``: The name of the storage.
-It will be map to a specific node at the job execution time. (optional: Default value is ``pfs``).
+It will be mapped to a specific node at the job execution time. (optional: Default value is ``pfs``).

 ### Example